Credit default swap: Sensitivities

+any unfavorable change in value, in response to changes in underlying credit spreads.

 Criticisms

 Critics of the huge credit default swap market have claimed that it has been allowed to become too large without proper regulation and that, because all contracts are privately negotiated, the market has no transparency.
-Furthermore, there have been claims that CDSs exacerbated the 2008 global financial crisis by hastening the demise of companies such as Lehman Brothers and AIG.
+Furthermore, there have been claims that CDSs exacerbated the 2008 financial crisis by hastening the demise of companies such as Lehman Brothers and AIG.

 In the case of Lehman Brothers, it is claimed that the widening of the bank's CDS spread reduced confidence in the bank and ultimately gave it further problems that it was not able to overcome.
 However, proponents of the CDS market argue that this confuses cause and effect; CDS spreads simply reflected the reality that the company was in serious trouble.
 Furthermore, they claim that the CDS market allowed investors who had counterparty risk with Lehman Brothers to reduce their exposure in the case of their default.

 Credit default swaps have also faced criticism that they contributed to a breakdown in negotiations during the 2009 General Motors Chapter 11 reorganization, because certain bondholders might benefit from the credit event of a GM bankruptcy due to their holding of CDSs.
 Critics speculate that these creditors had an incentive to push for the company to enter bankruptcy protection.
 Due to a lack of transparency, there was no way to identify the protection buyers and protection writers.

 It was also feared at the time of Lehman's bankruptcy that the $400 billion notional of CDS protection which had been written on the bank could lead to a net payout of $366 billion from protection sellers to buyers (given the cash-settlement auction settled at a final price of 8.625%) and that these large payouts could lead to further bankruptcies of firms without enough cash to settle their contracts.
 However, industry estimates after the auction suggest that net cashflows were only in the region of $7 billion. because many parties held offsetting positions.
 Furthermore, CDS deals are marked-to-market frequently.
 This would have led to margin calls from buyers to sellers as Lehman's CDS spread widened, reducing the net cashflows on the days after the auction.

-Senior bankers have argued that not only has the CDS market functioned remarkably well during the financial crisis; that CDS contracts have been acting to distribute risk just as was intended; and that it is not CDSs themselves that need further regulation but the parties who trade them.
+Senior bankers have argued that not only did the CDS market function remarkably well during the 2008 financial crisis; that CDS contracts have been acting to distribute risk just as was intended; and that it is not CDSs themselves that need further regulation but the parties who trade them.